Learn how to calculate the costs of refinancing your home loan.

 When you refinance your mortgage over to a new lender, your existing bank may charge you discharge fees to exit the loan.
 These will vary between lenders but could range between $150 - $300 so check how much you'll be paying to exit your current loan.

-If you're currently in a fixed rate home loan and you want to refinance over to a cheaper variable rate mortgage, you may be up for break costs.
+If you're currently in a fixed rate home loan and you want to refinance over to a cheaper variable rate mortgage, you may be liable for break costs.
 These are calculated to cover any potential losses your old bank will make by you breaking your fixed term contract earlier than the agreed term.
 Call your current bank and ask them to provide you with a current payout figure.
 This will give you a clear idea of what break costs may apply if you decide to refinance.

 Refinancing to a new lender requires the lender to conduct their own bank valuation on your property.
 Valuation generally costs between $200-$300.
 However, some lenders absorb the cost themselves.